Hijack the Seas: Tsunami

 I failed, although not because of my lack of strength, but because something heavy was draped over me.
 I pushed at it, and it was sort of cloth-like.
 And furry, I thought, as my hand hit the top.

 I opened my eyes to discover that it was a bearskin—a huge, brown, somewhat motheaten bearskin that might have been a rug or some bizarre decoration in another life but was now serving as a blanket for me.
 I guessed because I was still damp.
-Waterlogged armor doesn’t dry fast, with too many cracks and crevasses for small amounts of water to pool, and mine had not morphed back into the tattered silver gown that was its alter ego when danger no longer threatened.
+Waterlogged armor doesn’t dry fast, with too many cracks and crevasses for small amounts of liquid to pool in, and mine had not morphed back into the tattered silver gown that was its alter ego when danger no longer threatened.

 Just as well; that thing was starting to take on an odor.